Intel Hit With Three Class-Action Lawsuits Over Meltdown and Spectre Bugs - Slashdot

 But this means that the undecidable nature of what can be done with the computer brain, the CPU, tends to create some undesire

-Suits may be dismissed (Score:2)
+Suits may be dismissed (Score:3, Insightful)

 Since there are zero cases where the flaw has been exploited to cause any problems, no one has suffered any economic harm.
 You need to have been harmed in some way to have standing to sue.